6 ways to help your aging parents with their investments

 - How are these investments titled (joint accounts, individual, etc.)?

-- Is there a financial adviser in the picture?
+- Is there a financial advisor in the picture?

-“Ask your elder about IRAs (individual retirement accounts), credit union accounts, bank accounts and insurance policies,” Neiser says.
+“Ask your parents about IRAs (individual retirement accounts), credit union accounts, bank accounts and insurance policies,” Neiser says.

 The mail can be one of your best friends, Neiser says.
-It tells you when bills haven’t been attended to and also gives you clues about the parent’s investments.
+It tells you which bills are coming in and also gives you clues about the parent’s investments.
 Normally, statements for taxes, trading and banking come in the mail.
 Look at those to get an idea of the condition of the senior’s finances.